 Code and data availability.
-The LES data used to calibrate and validate this research, all of which were properly referenced in the manuscript, are not available because they were provided by third-party researchers, who may be contacted directly for data access.
-The Python codes developed in this research are not available because they are intellectual property of the authors.
-However, the equations and steps described in the manuscript are sufficient to reproduce all the results.
+The LES data used to calibrate and validate this research, all of which were properly referenced in the paper, are not available because they were provided by third-party researchers, who may be contacted directly for data access.
+The Python codes developed in this research are not available because they are the intellectual property of the authors.
+However, the equations and steps described in the paper are sufficient to reproduce all the results.

 Author contributions.
-Archer designed the research, obtained the funding, developed the formulation, and led the research; Khanjari led the Python coding and data processing; Archer and Khanjari analyzed the results and wrote the manuscript; Feroz helped with literature review and formulation development.
+CA designed the research, obtained the funding, developed the formulation, and led the research; AK led the Python coding and data processing; CA and AK analyzed the results and wrote the paper; and AF helped with literature review and formulation development.